gcziprusz/project-tmpl/README-SETUP.md

       <em>Figure 2: GitHub repository secrets configuration.</em>
    </details>

-4. Run `sam pipeline init`: This will create the workflow file needed to enable GitHub Actions to build and deploy your code.
+1. Run `sam pipeline init`: This will create the workflow file needed to enable GitHub Actions to build and deploy your code.
 Use the following answers to the questions asked (otherwise accept the default):
    - Pipeline template: "2 - Custom Pipeline Template Location"
    - Template Git location: `git@github.com:NSS-Software-Engineering/u5-pipeline-template.git`
       > **NOTE:** You can see this repo [here](https://github.com/NSS-Software-Engineering/u5-pipeline-template) if you are interested.
    - Stage configuration name: "1" (ServiceStage - you created that earlier).
    - "What is the sam application stack name": provide a descriptive name with no spaces in it; when starting with the example code you might want to use something like `music-playlist-service`, but when you start building your own service you should rename this to something that makes more sense.
-   - "What is the API Resource ID": Accept the default value ("TODO-REPLACE") the first time you run this, we haven't created our API gateway yet (the one you created earlier was in your _individual_ account but this is for the _group_ account).
-If you are rerunning this at a later point and know what the Gateway Resource ID is, you can enter it here.
+   - Next answer a series of "What is the ... ?" questions.
+Copy/paste the appropriate value that was output from the `sam deploy` command that you ran just above.
    - After answering the questions this will create a file `.github/workflows/pipeline.yaml`.
 If you are rerunning this at a later time, it will ask you if you want to overwrite it, which you will probably want to at that point.
 And of course you've committed it previously, so it's ok if you overwrite it ... right?!

    <details>